aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/delete-row/_index.md

 weight: 60
 ---

-This REST API allows you to delete a table row.
+This REST API deletes a table row.

 ## REST API